rzanoli/synaptic/README.md

 Where:
 - datasetFileName is the name of the file containing the training dataset for evaluating the classifier
-- modelFileName is the file name of the model (it is requested but not generated)
+- modelFileName is the file name of the model (it is requested but the model will not be generated)
 - 'c' to perform cross validation